reactjs/react.dev/beta/src/content/apis/react/forwardRef.md

 #### Returns {/*returns*/}

 `forwardRef` returns a React component that you can render in JSX.
-Unlike React components defined as plain functions, the component returned by `forwardRef` is also able to receive a `ref` prop.
+Unlike React components defined as plain functions, a component returned by `forwardRef` is also able to receive a `ref` prop.

 #### Caveats {/*caveats*/}